Career

 News Bulletin

-News Bulletin July 2023, Strengthen Your Heart and Improve Your Life in Just 30 Minutes per Day
+News Bulletin, Strengthen Your Heart and Improve Your Life in Just 30 Minutes per Day

 It is hard to imagine a single practice with more health benefits than regular physical activity.
 To get benefits, you don’t have to run a marathon.
 Regular activity, something as simple as a brisk, 30-minute walk each day or almost every day, can help you reduce your risk of heart disease.
 (If you’re also trying to manage your weight or prevent gradual, unhealthy weight gain, bump that up to 60 minutes of moderate-to-vigorous intensity activity on most days of the week.)